Frequently Asked Questions

 A response to a clarification sought by one tenderer is sent to all tenderers.
 The only caveat to that is, if the clarification is deemed commercially sensitive to the organisation asking the question.
 If the Council deems it to be, then a response will only be sent back to the tenderer asking the question.

 All tender clarification questions must come through the e-tendering system we deploy.
-Individual officers must not be attempted to be contacted by email or phone.
+Individual officers must not be contacted by email or phone.

 Do I send my tender back by post or email it to you?

 Neither.
 All tender opportunities and associated documents will be issued through our e-tendering portal.
-Submissions must be sent back through the e-tendering system.
+Submissions must be sent back through the e-tendering portal.

 What details must I send you to be set up as a supplier?